SvenMichaelKlose/tunix/src/bin/lisp/README.md

 * Parsing and checking arguments.
 * Saving and restoring symbol values.

-## Why compiling?
+## Compiling: Why?

-Reasons for performance improvements:
+Advantages:

-* Arguments are placed on the stack.
+* Arguments are placed on the stack where they don't need to be cleaned up on function return.
+With user-defined functions, symbol values would need to be restored.
+  Unused stack space is NILled out before garbage collection.
 * Arguments to known functions are expanded in advance.
-* Calls of known bytecode and built-in functions from within bytecode functions require copying indexed pointers to the object stack instead of saving, assigning and restoring symbol values.

-Unknown functions are still colled via FUNCALL.
+  No need to parse argument definitions any more when compiled functions call compiled functions or built-ins.
+* Jump destinations do not need to get looked up via list searches.
+* Bytecode is about 70% smaller.

+Disadvantages:

+* No source-level debugging.

 The compiler is most simple, merely translating expressions to bytecodes which describe function calls and control flow.

-Quoted function expressions will not be compiled.[^compile-anon-funs]
+Quoted function expressions will not be compiled.
+[^compile-anon-funs]

 [^compile-anon-funs]:
   Compiling in such functions would require the LAMBDA